When launched application shows screen with sessions.

 In latter case swipe gesture zoom out current screen and zoom in next one.

-A short living message informs user for number of terminal screen.
+A short living message (toast) informs user for number of terminal screen.

 Identities activity allows user to manage list with user private keys (identities).